Big Butter and Egg Man

 "Big Butter and Egg Man" is a 1926 jazz song written by Percy Venable.
 Venable was a record producer at the Sunset Cafe and wrote the song for Louis Armstrong and singer May Alix.
 The song is often played by Dixieland bands, and is considered a jazz standard.

 According to pianist Earl Hines, Alix would often tease the young Armstrong during performances.
 Armstrong was known to be timid, and had a crush on the beautiful vocalist.
 At times, Armstrong would forget the lyrics and just stare at Alix, and band members would shout "Hold it, Louis!
 Hold it."

 The song name was a 1920s slang term for a big spender, a traveling businessman in the habit of spending large amounts of money in nightclubs.
 The song is also known as "I Want a Big Butter and Egg Man" or "Big Butter and Egg Man from the West".

 Armstrong recorded the song again in 1951 for Decca Records as a duet with Velma Middleton.

+The song was also recorded by Country artist Merle Haggard in 1985, for his Kern River album.
+The Jazz sound of the original 1926 recording was blended with Merle's signature Country sound, to make a very pleasing version of this song.
+This recording shows Merle's diverse talent and taste in music, and was produced by Merle Haggard and Grady Martin.